alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 The simple act of spending time with each other helps SREs and developers collaborate more effectively.

-It’s also a good idea for SREs to meet periodically with other SRE teams who run services that either send traffic to the service or provide common infrastructure that the service uses.
+It's also a good idea for SREs to meet periodically with other SRE teams who run services that either send traffic to the service or provide common infrastructure that the service uses.

 ### Maintaining an Open Line of Communication

-SREs can give a quarterly “state of production” talk to product development leadership to help them understand where they should invest resources and how exactly SRE is helping their product or service.
+SREs can give a quarterly "state of production" talk to product development leadership to help them understand where they should invest resources and how exactly SRE is helping their product or service.

-In a similar vein, developers can give a periodic “state of the product” talk to the SRE team or involve SRE in the developer team’s executive presentations.
+In a similar vein, developers can give a periodic "state of the product" talk to the SRE team or involve SRE in the developer team's executive presentations.

 ### Performing Regular Service Reviews

-As the decision makers for the service’s future, the SRE and developer team leads responsible for the service should meet face-to-face at least once a year.
+As the decision makers for the service's future, the SRE and developer team leads responsible for the service should meet face-to-face at least once a year.

 During this meeting, we typically share our roadmaps for the next 12–18 months and discuss new projects and launches.